asayers/jetrelay/DESIGN.md

 The pull-based internet has HTTP.
 The push-based internet has made do with RSS for a long time.
 A new, more capable standard could be a great development.

+> with RSS
+This seems reasonable but on the other hand RSS isn't very popular these days.
+I think it's worth comparing it to websockets (additionally or in place of RSS)

 </details>